 In this course, students will continue the study of cinematic techniques, their mechanics and philosophies.

-Students will watch a variety of historic and contemporary films, concentrating on those which have an unusual point of view; such as, the works of Fellini, Bunuel, Warhol, Eisenstein, Allen, Kubrick, and Lynch Students will demonstrate an understanding of the genre by creating their own videos, and presenting analyses of selected films.
+Students will watch a variety of historical and contemporary films, concentrating on those which have an unusual point of view; such as, the works of Fellini, Bunuel, Warhol, Eisenstein, Allen, Kubrick, and Lynch Students will demonstrate an understanding of the genre by creating their own videos, and presenting analyses of selected films.